Hello and welcome! If you're looking for a picture book that's gorgeous, special and wonderful, maybe we can help.

 K (noticing Max wiping his eyes): are you ok?

-And the conversation continued ... read the full post here
+And the conversation continued ... click here to read on

 This is a great book to start addressing world poverty, the importance of contributing, and to introduce the idea of micro financing.
 But it's also helpful in teaching the value of work, the importance of families, the benefits of community and to give some perspective on owning ‘stuff’.
 So it’s good to read when those issues are arising, but it’s also good to read when children are feeling powerless which may evidence as angriness, bullying, uncooperativeness, lack of care for personal possessions and so on.

-We’re re-featuring and talking briefly about these two (brilliant) books because they came up in conversation a couple of days ago:
+We’re re-featuring and talking briefly about these two (brilliant) books because they came up in conversation a couple of days ago (early March 2014):

 The conversation here was about feeling security when confronted with scary moments in life (such as, in this case, a yelling teacher at kindy).